jessedc/jessedc.github.io/_posts/2014-03-17-profiling-php-on-osx-with-xdebug-kcachegrind.markdown

 Make sure you have [homebrew](http://brew.sh) installed correctly.

-> The main thing to remember is to add `/usr/local/` to your shell's `$PATH`.
-Often it's best to have it first so it overloads the system's default applications
+The main thing to remember is to add `/usr/local/` to your shell's `$PATH`.
+Often it's best to have it first so it overloads the system's default applications. `brew doctor` will complain if this isn't the case.

 ## Add PHP Packages to Homebrew